vmware-archive/kubecfg-nonroot-nginx/README.md

 ## Components of the project

-To use this project, you need to install [jsonnet](https://github.com/google/jsonnet/).

 To create the specification file for Kubernetes, we use `ksonnet`.
 This library provides us some functions to generate the spec for the different resources.